Tax In Angola

 - A flat rate of 30% on the profits established in the minimum profits table and

-- A flat rate of 6.5% on the amount of sales of goods and services when turnover is in excess of 4x the maximum value established in the minimum profits table
+- A flat rate of 6.5% on the number of sales of goods and services when turnover is more than 4x the maximum value established in the minimum profits table

 - Maintains a residence (i.e. habitual residence) in Angola on 31 December of each fiscal year.